-Urban gardening comes with its own unique challenges—function and versatility in a design plan is prioritized, along with a desire for plants and design components to be multi-functional as well as beautiful.
-Installing hedges is a practical way to increase the versatility of an urban space while rising to the challenge of creating an attractive design in smaller, more confined green spaces.
+Urban gardens come with their own unique challenges—function and versatility in a design plan are prioritized, along with a desire for plants and design components to be multi-functional as well as beautiful.
+Installing urban garden ideas are a practical way to increase the versatility of urban space while rising to the challenge of creating an attractive design in smaller, more confined green spaces.

 Many hedges thrive in planters and containers, making them excellent choices for patios and balconies.
 Using hedge shrubs and trees in containers allows for easy care and maintenance, ideal for smaller spaces.

 Potted hedges can soften the structurally rigid edges of corners found inbuilt courtyards and patios, and placing hedges in containers allows the urban property owner greater planting versatility.
 Implementing some urban garden ideas can increase the number of shrubs and trees in their landscape to increase biodiversity – such a vital practice in our cities.